 Sun Exposure and Mortality

-Some researchers have proposed an answer, and it is at least somewhat heretical.
+Some researchers have proposed another answer, and it is at least somewhat heretical.
 This idea is that vitamin D is not a substance that improves all the health markers mentioned above.
 Instead, it is now believed that vitamin D production moves in the same direction as other health markers that are changed by sun exposure.
 These include Nitric Oxide (NO) levels, serotonin levels, and blood pressure levels.

 Skin Cancer Researcher Dr. Richard Weller is one of those suggesting that we have vitamin D all wrong.
 He has been studying how the chemical Nitric Oxide works inside the body.
 NO is a molecule produced by the body in the presence of sunlight.
 It lowers blood pressure, which is good.
 But vitamin D supplementation does nothing to impact Nitric Oxide levels.
 Just like NO levels, vitamin D levels increase in the presence of sunlight.
 Researchers may have misidentified vitamin D as causing these improvements, while in reality it is simply associated with them.